vojtfa135/bpc_akr_honeypot/README.md

 # Ansible Automation For OpenCanary Honeypot Deployment | BPC-AKR project 2020

 ## Prerequisites
-* Kali Linux 2020.3, there's problem with the new 2020.4 -> broken repos for Ansible
+* Kali Linux 2020.3, there's a problem with the new 2020.4 -> broken repos for Ansible
 * Ansible

 ## How to run